Justicia mayor: Puerto Rico

 Justicias mayores were named in Puerto Rico in the mid-1810s.
 These position/titles appeared after the Spanish constitutional system was abolished.
 The Justicias mayores performed the functions later performed by a mayor, but many other functions as well.
 These district authorities had powers that included police, tax collection, justice, and war.
 They were to preside over the ayuntamiento, carry out orders from the Provincial Government, and exercise judgment where the laws allowed it.
-In Puerto Rico, the teniente justicia mayor for the Ponce District (which included Ponce, Coamo, and much of the southern region) was Alejandro Ordonez.
+In Puerto Rico, the teniente justicia mayor for the Ponce District (which included Ponce, Coamo, and much of the southern region) was Alejandro Ordóñez.
 The Justicia mayor positions, however, did not last long because, upon the issuance of the Cédula Real (Royal Decree) of 6 June 1816, they were terminated and regular alcaldes were named instead.
 The naming of alcaldes lasted until 1820 when towns went back to electing their own alcalde.